Standard and custom issue fields should have a description/tooltip

 #4 Updated by Jonathan Monahan over 8 years ago

 In another bug tracking system I remember (a long time ago) the labels for the fields were optionally hyperlinks to a popup page describing the field.
 It's a bit Web 1.0 - but then that was the time!
 If the field had a defined description, then the label was hyperlinked, causing it to be underlined so the user had a visual indication that the label was clickable.
 (This was before CSS and before websites started changing the look and feel of hyperlinks!)

 Personally, I don't care whether it is a tooltip (although they are limited in length in most browsers), a hover-triggered div (aka a tooltip, but without the length limitation), an div that expands under the label when you hover or click on it, or a popup window.

-#5 Updated by Christian Mayr almost 8 years ago
+#5 Updated by Christian Mayr about 8 years ago

 The 30-chars-Input is sometimes just not enough to explain the meaning of the field.
 Another point is that you can't use special characters.

 I would prefer the a kind of "hovering popup" that shows up when you select the input field.
 This way it the user always has the explanation directly in front of him.

 Another nice feature would be a the possibility to emphasize special custom fields, because we use them in a very excessive way and not all of them are that important to fill - But other way round, we can't make them mandatory.